Waynesburg, Burgettstown awarded top wrestling seeds

 Waynesburg Central received the top seed in the WPIAL Class AAA Team Wrestling Tournament, despite losses to Connellsville and Canon-McMillan.

-All first-round matches begin at 6 p.m. on Wednesday, with the quarterfinals to follow after the completion of the first round.
-The Class AAA semifinals are 10 a.m. on Saturday at Peters Twp., with the championship and consolation to follow.
+All first-round matches take place on Wednesday, with the quarterfinals after the completion of the first round.
+The Class AAA semifinals are 10 a.m. on Saturday at Peters Township, with the championship and consolation to follow.

 The Class AA semifinals, championship and consolation will be hosted by Chartiers-Houston Saturday beginning at noon.